arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.11.16
+I feel like it would be better if the information intake in my life were a little more evenly distributed.
+It turns out that gravitational waves exist.
+Thanks LIGO & Caltech & smart people.
+Also, 99% of all households purchase milk (source: my friend Matt: source: random milk facts website).

 ### 02.10.16
 Adolf Eichmann dabbled massively in the logistics of killing Jews.
 Another one from *Kafka*.